Our approach

 When markets fall, equity investors should become more constructive on the prospects for future returns.
 However, as prices fall, intrinsic value may be influenced.
 Discerning which factors drive this could help investors capitalise and avoid getting caught in value traps.

-Key risks of global endurance funds
+Key risks of global endurance strategies

 For further information on the risks and risk profiles of our funds, please refer to the relevant KIID and Prospectus.